reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 "Didn't I validate it?
 Oh, I see.
 I had to implement a helper class to read and validate the configuration data and I was so lazy at that moment.
 Ahh, nevermind, it's fixed right now."

 I lived that scenario, not just once.

-So, I believe what makes sense to me can make sense to others too.
-That was the motivation behind this article and let's keep going to see a practical solution for that.
+So, that's the motivation behind this article.
+Let's keep going to see a practical solution for this problem.

 ## Validating Properties at Startup
-Binding our configuration parameters to an object would be a clean way to maintain them.
-Therefore, **we can benefit from type-safety and seeing errors in advance**.
+Binding our configuration parameters to an object is a clean way to maintain them.
+This way **we can benefit from type-safety and find errors earlier**.

-Spring Boot has the [@ConfigurationProperties](https://reflectoring.io/spring-boot-configuration-properties/) annotation to make this binding automatically for our properties defined in `.properties` files.
+Spring Boot has the [`@ConfigurationProperties`](/spring-boot-configuration-properties/) annotation to do this binding for the properties defined in `application.properties` or `application.yml` files.

 However, to validate them we need to follow a couple of more steps.

 First, let's take a look at our `application.properties` file:

 ```
 app.properties.name = Analysis Application
 app.properties.send-report-emails = true